swluken/TouchTreeGrid/README.md

 Tablet specific usage  - <a href="http://www.lincolnwaterfrontrentals.com/Sencha/TouchTreeGrid/app.html?deviceType=Tablet">TouchTreeGrid (Tablet)</a>
  (Census tab configured unique for tablets ... rotate Portrait vs. Landscape for column changes ... or resize browser window)

-Click on the <?> icon at top of screen for explanation of what each example is trying to demonstrate.
+Click on the <?> icon at top of screen for further explanation.

 Requires webkit-enabled browser:  Chrome, Safari, or actual mobile device.